randaz99/DSCommittee/README.txt

-Titanic_Spring2024 conatains the Titanic_Teach code.
+Main.py contains the funtion calls for our new project. (run this to run the project)
-Child_Mind_Institute.py contains the code for our new project.
+_______Helpers.py files contin the functions that run in Main.py

 To make a change to the main repository:
     1. Remote -> Checkout 'main' branch